EthanGunter/Altargene/Stories/The Artisan/Setting.md

 - A defensive array of specialized water filters that line the outer rim of the city, preventing the toxic moisture from the jungles entering the city.
 	- It is not a perfect system, and the outer edges of the city still get considerable exposure to rains when the nearby storms are at their peak.
 ##### Neurotoxin:
-- An artificial neurotoxin that gets infused with the incoming moisture that passes through **The Shield Wall**.
-The Neurotoxin drives those exposed into a near catatonic state, slowly degrading their manual motor functions as they achieve saturation.
+- An unintended side effect of a chemical reaction that happens as the result of incoming moisture that passing through **The Shield Wall**.
+The Neurotoxin slowly drives those exposed into a catatonic state, degrading their manual motor functions as they achieve saturation.
 	- Designed to keep people from wandering away from the city, the Neurotoxin makes the acidic jungle appear *far* more dangerous than it actually is.
 Some consider this to be [Altus](Characters/Altus)' greatest achievement; He considers it his greatest failure.
 ##### Junglebane Mushroom:
 - A natural remedy to the neurotoxin found in the jungle rains.
 It only grows in the jungles of [[Cennet (or Cerretis)|Cerretis]], and is expressly illegal in the city under the pretense of being a dangerous hallucinogen.